indiehd/docs/README.md

 We have decided to consolidate all documentation regarding **indieHD's** repositories into a single, easy and organized location!

-`You can switch between the different documentations from the top right nav bar`
+`Use the sidebar to navigate the documentation`

 Thanks,